stackbit-projects/owlsecco1-c8866/content/about.md

   - type: hero_section
     template: hero_section
     title: About
-    subtitle: Who we?
+    subtitle: Who we are?
 Why do we do what we do? & How are we different?
     align: center
     background_color: secondary
   - type: features_section